-If the QEZE was first certified prior to August 1, 2002, and the base period is zero years or the employment for your base period is zero, and the QEZE is similar in operation and ownership to a business entity (or entities) taxable or previously taxable under Tax Law Article 9, section 183, 184, 185, or 186; Article 9-A; Article 32; Article 33; or a business that would have been subject to tax under Article 23 as it was in effect on January 1, 1980; or a business entity the income or losses of which is (or was) includable under Article 22, then you must attach a notarized statement describing in detail how the QEZE meets the valid business purpose test.
+If the QEZE was first certified prior to August 1, 2002, and the base period is zero years or the employment for your base period is zero, and the QEZE is similar in operation and ownership to a business entity (or entities) taxable or previously taxable under Tax Law Article 9, section 183, 184, 185, or 186; Article 9-A; Article 33; or a business that would have been subject to tax under former Article 23 as it was in effect on January 1, 1980; or a business that would have been subject to tax under former Article 32 as it was in effect on December 31, 2014; or a business entity the income or losses of which is (or was) includable under Article 22; then you must submit a notarized statement describing in detail how the QEZE meets the valid business purpose test.
 For more information see TSB-M-06(2)I.